jawwadilyasmr/Blockchain_Wallet/README.md

 - Test run the `./derive` script properly, use one of the examples on the repo's `README.md`

-  *Note*: If one gets an error running `./derive`, as it happens in Windows machine then use: `./hd-wallet-derive/hd-wallet-derive.php.exe`

 - Create a file called `wallet.py` -- universal wallet script.

 Directory tree for `hd-wallet-derive`